hanmei5191/Grubaugh2019_reanalysis_MinION/README.md

 - "BC02.trimmed.sorted.bam"
 - "BC03.trimmed.sorted.bam"

 We modified the python script scripts/freqs.py by [Nicholas J. Loman](https://github.com/nickloman/zika-isnv) to generate variants tables containing three more columns—RefCov, ForwardRefCov, and ReverseRefCov.
+The modified script is scripts/freqs_modified.py.
 These codes are:

 at line 46: